jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (d) the vehicular access, circulation, and the provision for parking; and (e) the landscaping proposed; and
   (f) any other matters to avoid, remedy, or mitigate any adverse effects on the environment.
-(4) Within 20 working days after receiving the outline plan, the territorial authority may request the requiring authority to make changes to the outline plan.
+(4) Within 20 working days after receiving the outline plan, the territorial authority— (a) may request the requiring authority to make changes to the outline plan; but (b) must not request a change that is inconsistent with an infrastructure design solution that the public work, project, or work relies on.
 (5) If the requiring authority decides not to make the changes requested under subsection (4), the territorial authority may, within 15 working days after being notified of the requiring authority's decision, appeal against the decision to the Environment Court.
-(6) In determining any such appeal, the Environment Court must consider whether the changes requested by the territorial authority will give effect to the purpose of this Act.
+(6) In determining any such appeal, the Environment Court must consider whether the changes requested by the territorial authority—
+  (a) will give effect to the purpose of this Act; and (b) will give effect to any infrastructure design solution that the public work, project, or work relies on.
 (7) This section applies, with all necessary modifications, to public works, projects, or works to be constructed on designated land by a territorial authority.

 ### 177 Land subject to existing designation or heritage order